 UpGuard’s researchers regularly uncover and report on corporate data breaches.
 We often find that the breach is not directly caused by the company, but by one of their third-party vendors.
 This series of posts is about a less-understood aspect of vendor risk, data breaches by third-party vendors.
 We will run you through many types of data breaches, how they relate to your third-party vendors, and ultimately what you can do to prevent them from hurting your business.
+Third-party vendors are common targets of industrial espionage.

 So, maybe you work for a large multinational that outsources entire business functions?
 Or a small-medium business that runs its operations using SaaS (software-as-a-service) applications, paid for with a credit card?
 Using third-party vendors is now the rule, rather than the exception.